Skip to main content

 self.ring.sort()

-3. Execute Dynamic Scaling and Rebalancing
+Step 3: Execute Dynamic Scaling and Live Rebalancing

 Zero-downtime scaling requires calculating the exact delta between old and new ring states, then streaming only the affected key ranges to the newly provisioned node.
+This is the operationally critical step — mistakes here cause data inconsistency or unnecessary full-cluster migrations.

 # Scaling configuration for the orchestration layer